-Clearly I wasn’t ready to hear the truth.
-But when I stopped to think about it, I realised that all the while I thought I was taking it well, I was busy trying to explain myself and making excuses, which just came across as defensive.
+Clearly, I wasn’t ready to hear the truth.
+But when I stopped to think about it, I realized that all the while I thought I was taking it well, I was busy trying to explain myself and making excuses, which just came across as defensive.
 Now I actually listen.

 5. Regularly ask for feedback

 One of the ways I’ve found to handle criticism better is to go out and ask for it.
 This way, I’m ready and prepared to hear it instead of someone catching me off guard.